 The AO1 Learner Support team is overseen by Mr. Willis, Interim Headteacher.
 Staff working in AO1 include: Mrs. Patricia Simister, a Learning Mentor and Mrs. Helen Earnshaw, a Learning Support Assistant.
 The centre has expanded to support young people with a whole range of issues within the school including providing social and emotional assistance for individuals, EAL support and advice and guidance for girls who are looking to gain top GCSE grades.
 Mrs Simister is also involved in training a small group of Year 10 students to be Peer Mediators who are attached to the Year 7 cohort to help with the transition from Year 6 to Year 7.

 While many girls will find the help and support provided by specialist subject teachers and tutors enough, others may require greater support during periods of time at Plymouth High.
-The quiet environment provided in the Learner Support Centre and Library, combined with the opportunity for one to one assistance helps many build greater confidence, understanding, and improved organisation, to ensure that each young person fulfils her/his potential.
+The quiet environment provided in the Learner Support Centre, combined with the opportunity for one-to-one assistance, helps many build greater confidence, understanding, and improved organisation, to ensure that each young person fulfils her/his potential.

-The centre has an open door policy; time is available at break and lunchtimes for the girls to complete homework, come and eat and socialise with other people from different year groups and tutor groups; any student experiencing difficulty may seek advice and guidance from this team at any time in their school career.
+The centre has an open door policy; time is available at break and lunchtimes for the girls to complete homework, come and eat and socialise with other students from different year groups and tutor groups.
+Any student experiencing difficulty may seek advice and guidance from this team at any time in their school career.